- Understand all of your network requirements

+Planning to perform wireless access point installation?
 Congratulations!
-If you’re reading this, you probably purchased a new wireless system or are thinking about it and are looking-up some of the best practices for performing your wireless access point installation.
+You are in the right place.
+Keep reading to learn about some of the best practices for performing your AP installation.
 Before you begin, it’s important to know that there is more to WiFi than meets the eye, and things you may not consider, like where and how you mount the access point, matter a lot more than you think.

 Good WiFi isn’t hard to achieve.
 You just have to know what constitutes good WiFi and work within those parameters.